AsadHasan/DotNetFiddleSeleniumTests/README.md

 runs also), screenshots (titled with scenario name) are placed in `screenshots` folder, and videos (if using selenium grid) placed in `videos` folder.
 Contents of both folders are defined in `.gitignore` though, so are not version-controlled.
+8. Build information: The tests solution is built in .Net-Core 5.0, and is configured to "Treat warnings as errors".

 ## Run tests locally